Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 **route.html**

-- Embedded maps, via Google Maps Route Planner, which show users how to get from one road trip location to the next based on the order they appear in the *American Gods* novel.
+- Embedded maps, via Google Maps Route Planner, show users how to get from one road trip location to the next based on the order they appear in the *American Gods* novel.
-- An internal navigation menu that allows users to easily navigate to each route map.
+- An internal navigation menu allows users to easily navigate to each route map.
-- A &#39;Geography Challenge&#39;, powered by the Google Maps JavaScript API, which allows users to place nodes on a map of the US in an attempt to correctly identify the locations in the novel.
+- A &#39;Geography Challenge&#39;, powered by the Google Maps JavaScript API, allows users to place nodes on a map of the US in an attempt to correctly identify the locations in the novel.
 - Users may manipulate any of the embedded maps, e.g. zooming in and out of particular locations.
 Users are given brief instructions above each map to tell them how to interact with it.
-- &#39;Return to top&#39; links to return users back to the internal page navigation bar without having to scroll for longer periods.
+- &#39;Return to top&#39; links return users back to the internal page navigation bar without having to scroll for longer periods.

 **places.html**